Surgery to remove melanoma skin cancer

 • how deep the melanoma has grown into the tissue beneath the skin

-• the position of the melanoma on your body
+• where the melanoma is on your body

 • whether the surgery will affect your movement afterwards (for example, if the melanoma is close to a joint)